-The fear of public speaking is the most common fear in the world and notoriously difficult to overcome.
-Whether you’re performing to a small group or delivering a speech in front of hundreds of people, both can be equally as terrifying for someone gripped with speech anxiety.
+Millions of people around the world suffer with a huge fear of public speaking and it's notoriously difficult to overcome.
+Whether you’re performing to a small group or delivering a speech in front of hundreds of people, both can be equally terrifying for someone gripped with speech anxiety.
+However these situations are hard to avoid as public speaking is an essential life skill.

 Great public speaking skills can be the difference between landing your dream job, winning a huge contract for your company, or delivering a moving speech at a wedding.
-The key to improving public speaking skills is to practice as much as possible, yet most people don’t actively practice speaking as they would another skill.Practice your wedding speech in a realistic environment.
+The key to improving public speaking skills is to practice as much as possible, yet most people don’t actively practice speaking as they would another skill.Practice your presentations in a realistic virtual conference room in front of over a hundred audience members.

 For those who have an intense fear of public speaking, practicing in front of an audience is out of the question - they are simply too scared and avoid public speaking altogether.
 Until recently, the only way to effectively improve public speaking skills was to practice in front of an audience, so how were people supposed to overcome their fear by doing the very thing they fear the most?

 This is where VR makes a real difference and can be potentially life changing for millions of people.
 Virtual reality works by tricking the brain into thinking what we see in the virtual world is in fact real.
 Therefore, if you practice in front of a photo-realistic audience or a reactive audience of avatars, it logically follows that our minds would be tricked into thinking they are real.
-It sounds unbelievable, I know, but VR has been proven to help people with mental health conditions such as PTSD and anxiety.Virtual reality lets you practice public speaking skills in a range of environments, such as teaching in a classroom.
+It sounds unbelievable, I know, but VR has been proven to help people with mental health conditions such as PTSD and anxiety.Virtual reality lets you practice public speaking skills in a range of environments, such as a wedding or formal speech.